relevantGRC/grc_portfolio/labs/lab-1-account-governance/validation-checklist.md

 Use this checklist to verify that you have properly implemented all the security controls in the AWS Account Governance lab.
 Each check includes verification steps to confirm your implementation is working as expected.

-## Module 1: IAM Security Foundations
+## Module 1: Identity Center and IAM Security Foundations

-### IAM Password Policy

-- [ ] **1.1 Password complexity requirements are enforced**
-  - Verification:
-    - Go to IAM > Account settings
-    - Confirm that password policy includes:
-      - Minimum length of 14 characters
-      - Upper and lowercase letters required
-      - Numbers required
-      - Non-alphanumeric characters required
-      - Password expiration of 90 days
-      - Password reuse prevention of 24 passwords

 ### MFA Configuration

-- [ ] **1.2 Root user has MFA enabled**
+- [ ] **1.1 Root user has MFA enabled**
   - Verification:
     - Go to IAM > Dashboard
     - Confirm "Root MFA" shows "Enabled"
     - Or check Security Hub > CIS AWS Foundations Benchmark > Control 1.5

+### AWS IAM Identity Center Configuration

-- [ ] **1.3 IAM admin user has MFA enabled**
+- [ ] **1.2 AWS IAM Identity Center is enabled**
   - Verification:
-    - Go to IAM > Users > [Your admin user]
+    - Go to AWS IAM Identity Center
-    - Under Security credentials tab, confirm MFA device is assigned

-### IAM Access Controls
+    - Confirm service is enabled
+    - Verify Identity Source is properly configured

-- [ ] **1.4 Admin IAM user is properly configured**
+- [ ] **1.3 Administrative user is created in Identity Center**
   - Verification:
-    - Go to IAM > Users
+    - Go to IAM Identity Center > Users
-    - Confirm admin user exists
+    - Confirm administrative user exists
-    - Check that permissions include AdministratorAccess
+    - Verify user details are properly configured

-    - Confirm MFA is enabled
+- [ ] **1.4 MFA is enabled for Identity Center user**
+  - Verification:
+    - Go to IAM Identity Center > Users > [Your admin user]
+    - Under MFA devices tab, confirm at least one MFA device is registered

+- [ ] **1.5 Permission sets are properly configured**
+  - Verification:
+    - Go to IAM Identity Center > Permission sets
+    - Confirm AdministratorAccess permission set exists
+    - Verify any additional permission sets (e.g., ReadOnlyAccess)

+- [ ] **1.6 User is assigned to AWS account with appropriate permission set**
+  - Verification:
+    - Go to IAM Identity Center > AWS accounts
+    - Select your AWS account
+    - Verify administrative user is assigned with AdministratorAccess permission set

-- [ ] **1.5 IAM Access Analyzer is enabled**
+- [ ] **1.7 IAM Access Analyzer is enabled**
   - Verification:
     - Go to IAM > Access analyzer
     - Confirm analyzer named "AccountAnalyzer" exists and is active